cbl/blade-style/README.md

 ## Loading Styles

-The blade component `x-styles` is replaced with the required styles, so it can be placed in the head.
+The blade component `x-styles` is replaced with the required styles, so it may be placed in the head.

 ```php